argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 sbatch --output=pef/logreg/output.log submit-logreg-job.sh
 ```

-The output file, pef/logreg/output.log, will look something like:
+The output will look something like this:

 ```text
 pef/logreg/output.log